Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Abstract

 \section{Abstract}

-In this work, we investigate the connection of the detection possibility of a light GeV scale fermionic dark matter (DM) with recent anomalous $(g-2)_{\mu}$ measurement with $\sim 4 \sigma$ deviation from the SM.
-The $U(1)_{L_{\mu}-L_{\tau}}$ scenario readily explains $(g-2)_{\mu}$ anomaly, allowing only a portion of hitherto allowed parameter space, and restricts the $Z^{\prime}$ mass in the range of $20-200$~MeV.
-This constraint impacts the enhancement of the neutrino floor, the neutrino background in the DM direct detection experiments.
-Neutrino floor is enhanced for a lighter $Z^{\prime}$ of the $(g-2)_{\mu}$ allowed spectrum, whereas for a heavier $Z^{\prime}$, the modification is not significant.
-For the GeV scale DM, $(g-2)_{\mu}$ restriction results in insignificance of s-channel resonant annihilation in DM annihilation, therefore resulting in t-channel dependence to produce the observed DM relic.
-A t-channel annihilation aided by large couplings can bring the relic density in the observed range, direct detection cross section of the GeV DM shoots up.
-Consequently, super-GeV (with mass $1-10$~GeV) DM gets almost gets ruled out except for a small parameter region for heavier $Z^{\prime}$, where as sub-GeV (with mass $0.1-1$~GeV) DM detection possibility remains bright with more detection possibility for heavier $Z^{\prime}$.
-Direct detection constraints when aided by $(g-2)_{\mu}$, constrains the GeV DM compared to DM indirect detection measurements.
+In this work, we explore the impact of dark matter (DM) relic density and direct detection constraints on a GeV scale DM in the context of recent anomalous muon magnetic moment $(g-2)_{\mu}$ measurement; a $ 5.1 \sigma$ discrepancy with the SM.
+In $U(1)_{L_{\mu}-L_{\tau}}$ scenario the additional $Z'$ boson modifies the $(g-2)_{\mu}$ value readily explaining the discrepancy, which restricts the $Z^{\prime}$ mass in the range of $20-200$~MeV.
+Bounds imposed on the $Z^{\prime}$ mass along with the gauge coupling, limit possible enhancement of the neutrino floor in an $U(1)_{L_{\mu}-L_{\tau}}$ model.
+Neutrino floor is enhanced for a lighter $Z^{\prime}$ inside the $(g-2)_{\mu}$ allowed parameter space, whereas for a heavier $Z^{\prime}$, enhancement is less significant.
+The $(g-2)_\mu$ constraint for the GeV scale Fermionic DM makes s-channel resonant annihilation insignificant, placing emphasis on a t-channel reliance to create the observed DM relic.
+Although a t-channel annihilation aided by relatively large couplings can explain the measured relic density, it increases the direct detection cross-section of the GeV DM.
+Consequently, super-GeV (with mass $1-10$~GeV) DM almost gets ruled out except for a small parameter region with heavier $Z^{\prime}$, whereas sub-GeV (with mass $0.1-1$~GeV) DM detection possibility remains bright with more detection possibility for heavier $Z^{\prime}$.
+In our analysis, we have discovered that direct detection constraints have a greater impact on the GeV DM compared to indirect detection measurements.